 Fluorescence microscopy providing highest resolution

 Developing high resolution imaging techniques based on fluorescence microscopy is a highly topical field of research (Nobel Prize in Chemistry in 2014).
-Our research focusses on further developing techniques, which provide highest lateral resolution, three dimensional imaging as well as confocal laser scanning microscopy.
+Our research focuses on further developing techniques, which provide highest lateral resolution, three dimensional imaging as well as confocal laser scanning microscopy.

 High lateral resolution (SIM, dSTORM)

-In structured illumination microscopy (SIM) high spatial frequencies of the sample (finer object structures) are down-modulated into the transfer band of the objective by applying a stripe shaped illumination pattern.
+In structured illumination microscopy (SIM), high spatial frequencies of the sample (finer object structures) are down-modulated into the transfer band of the objective by applying a stripe shaped illumination pattern.
 Hence structured illumination improves the resolution.
-The research work, regarding SIM focuses on:
+The research work regarding SIM focuses on:

 - Multicolor SIM with up to three different excitation wavelengths